beenotung/quick-erd/README.md

 1. Extract from live database

-For Postgresql Schema: Run `npx ts-node src/db/pg-to-text`
+For Postgresql schema: Run `pg-to-erd`

-For Sqlite Schema: Run `npx ts-node src/db/sqlite-to-text`
+For Sqlite schema: Run `sqlite-to-erd`

-You can save the output into a file using pipe. e.g. `npx ts-node src/db/pg-to-text > erd.txt`
+You can save the output into a file using pipe. e.g. by running: `pg-to-erd > erd.txt`

 2. Copy the output text into the web erd editor

 #### Export as Knex Migration Script

-1. Run `npx ts-node src/db/text-to-knex < erd.txt > migrate.ts`
+1. Run `erd-to-knex < erd.txt > migrate.ts`

-You can save the erd text into a file, then load it as stdin. e.g. `npx ts-node src/db/text-to-knex < erd.txt`
+You can save the erd text into a file, then load it as stdin. e.g. `erd-to-knex < erd.txt`

 Also, you can save the result into a knex migration script. e.g.